You are here

 2. Inquire about the reason for the inspection

-3. Notify the following of the inspection:
+3. Immediately notify the following of the reason for the inspection

-- A UMOR Controlled Substance Oversight Monitor
+- The UMOR Controlled Substance Oversight Monitor (see blue box)

 4. Reserve a conference room for the investigators use